 Based on Laura Moriarty’s best-selling American novel of the same name, “The Chaperone” reunites “Downton Abbey’s” writer-director Julian Fellowes with Elizabeth McGovern (Lady Grantham).
 Like “Downton,” the new period movie takes place in a fast-changing era.
 Michael Engler, who directed four episodes of “Downton Abbey,” and is at the helm of the “Downton” movie, directs the new film.
 Actress-dancer Julia Goldani Telles stars as Louise Brooks.

 “The Chaperone” will air on PBS stations nationwide after its initial theatrical run.
 Look for the new period drama in theaters in the US in April 2019, and premiering on Masterpiece sometime in the months after.
-Check in with our PBS Masterpiece Spring 2019 Schedule for the release date.

 Joining McGovern and Telles in the period drama are cast members Haley Lu Richardson, Victoria Hill, Campbell Scott, Geza Rohrig, Blythe Danner and Miranda Otto.